01 Jul How Long Do Opiates Stay in Your System?

 All substances derived from the opium poppy plant fall into the category commonly referred to as “opiates,” so how long do opiates stay in your system?
 The term itself is a broad one and can be broken down into more specific types.
 For example, codeine and morphine are taken directly from the plant and are considered natural opiates.
 While opiates like oxycodone and heroin are derived from these natural opiates and are considered synthetic.

-Opiates are frequently used in the medical field as pain medication (hydrocodone, oxycodone, morphine, fentanyl, etc).
+Opiates, specifically prescription opioids, are frequently used in the medical field as pain medication (hydrocodone, oxycodone, morphine, fentanyl, etc).
 However, more and more of the general population are beginning to have illegal access to and use opiates for recreational use.
-Regardless of how a person is introduced to the drug (even when prescribed for severe pain), opiates can be highly addictive and can easily cause addiction, especially when used frequently and in large doses and may require medical detox depending on the severity.
+Regardless of how a person is introduced to the drug (even when prescribed for severe pain), opiates can be highly addictive and can easily cause addiction or substance abuse, especially when used frequently and in large doses and may require medical detox depending on the severity.

-Below are testing times for four kinds of opiates.
+Below are testing times for four types of opiates.
 Although there are ways to help speed up the elimination process, there is no “quick fix” to ridding the body of drugs.

-Codeine is typically administered through tablet or capsule as a prescription drug for pain relief.
+Codeine is typically administered through a tablet or capsule as a prescription drug to relieve pain.
 It works immediately, but the effects fade quickly.
 If a person is prescribed 200 milligrams of codeine, the drug will peak at a half hour and have a half-life of approximately three hours.